learn-co-curriculum/javascript-intro-to-variable-assignment-and-declaration/README.md

 cover functions).
 Don't worry too much right now about what exactly a function is; we just want to get used to seeing the word.

-Here's how this works — follow along in your console!
+Below is an example of how how this works.
+If you would like to follow along, in your terminal, type `node`.
+This will open Node and allow you to write JavaScript directly in the terminal.
+Alternatively, using Chrome, you can [open a console in your browser's developer tools][devtools] and paste JavaScript there as well.

 ``` javascript
 // declare the variable